-Due to the facility being heavily overcrowded and people not allowed to exit, the conditions are unsuitable to address the needs of vulnerable individuals.
-Many single women and families are still scattered all over the centre, including the quarantine sections, with many persons remaining there for more than 4 months.
-Identification of vulnerable cases is a time-consuming process, and there are still no official guidelines for effectively attending the needs of the identified individuals both inside and outside the Centre.
-From time to time, usually following interventions of vulnerability assessment staff, identified persons, such as pregnant women, traumatized individuals, and families were allowed to exit after providing an address.
-Still, handling of those cases in the community is problematic and varies greatly, since no defined procedure to guaranty effective support, is followed.
-Currently, around 50 persons are allowed to exit per day from Pournara Camp.
+Due to overcrowding at the Pournara centre, the conditions are unsuitable to address the needs of vulnerable individuals.
+Many single women and families are still scattered over the centre, including the quarantine sections, with many persons remaining there on average 45-60 days, but in many cases reaching 3-4 months.
+Even when vulnerable cases are identified, no official guidelines for effectively attending the needs of the identified individuals both while in the Centre and when exiting into the community are available.
+When vulnerable cases are identified, the social welfare service arranges temporary accommodation and persons are transferred there.
+This opportunity, however, is only offered to the specific vulnerabilities such as single mothers with young children, pregnant women, persons with serious mental and physical disabilities and only if identified by the vulnerability assessment team.
+Overall, addressing the needs of vulnerable cases in the community remains extremely problematic and varies greatly, since no defined procedure to guaranty effective support is followed.

 Concerning Kofinou Centre, families, single women, and traumatised people are placed there under the same conditions applicable to all other residents.
-From 2018 onwards, no new single males are admitted.
+From 2018 onwards, no new single men are admitted.
 Single men who were already residing in the Centre and single women are placed in different rooms in distinct sections, while families do not share their living space with others.
 Regarding family unity, efforts are made to keep families together.
 When it comes to welfare services and reception centres, families are treated as an entity.

-In relation to preventing gender-based violence in Kofinou Reception Centre, the Refugee Law provides that the competent authorities shall take into consideration gender and age-specific concerns and the situation of vulnerable persons and that appropriate measures shall be taken in order to prevent assault and gender-based violence, including sexual assault and harassment.
-Up until today, there are no specific guidelines or procedures in effect to guarantee the efficient implementation of those provisions and further monitoring is required.
+In relation to preventing gender-based violence in Kofinou Reception Centre, the Refugee Law provides that the competent authorities shall take into consideration gender and age-specific concerns and the situation of vulnerable persons and that appropriate measures shall be taken in order to prevent assault and gender-based violence, including sexual assault and harassment.388 Up until today, there are no specific guidelines or procedures in effect to guarantee the efficient implementation of those provisions, and further monitoring is required.